 Read the full article

-Organizations mentioned/involved: Legal Aid Society-Employment Law Center (LAS-ELC), Centro Legal De La Raza, Asian Americans Advancing Justice – Asian Law Caucus (Advancing Justice-ALC)
+Organizations mentioned/involved: Legal Aid at Work, Centro Legal De La Raza, Asian Americans Advancing Justice – Asian Law Caucus (Advancing Justice-ALC)

 LAAC-members Legal Aid Society – Employment Law Center, Centro Legal De La Raza, and Asian American Advancing Justice – Asian Law Caucus are representing kitchen staff from the highly popular Bay Area restaurant, Burma Superstar, in a lawsuit against the restaurant that reportedly failed to pay many of them the minimum wage in addition to denying them overtime pay, breaks, and sick leave.
 The lawsuit was filed in the Alameda County Superior Court on Thursday, September 8, 2016; the plaintiffs are pursuing class-action status.
 They are seeking back wages and attorney fees in addition to other penalties.